 Hell had a happy time on his London, New York, and then U.S. west coast reading tours for his new novel Godlike this past summer (schedule below).
 A few attendees sent reports to the Forum: Hannah sent a "magical" one from Patti Smith's Meltdown Festival in London (which reading was also described at length by Richard Cabut in 3AM Magazine); S. Derkins was at Barnes & Noble in New York; and Jacki Ramirez describes the reading at Beyond Baroque in Venice, CA (L.A.).
 Richard added his own account of the readings because Forum visitors kept asking what they were like, and we put up some pictures from the Godlike summer.

 In the past few months Richard's had a lot of odds and ends in magazines, including two poems (that would appear in his novel Godlike) in the first issue of Vincent Katz's substantial and ambitious new poetry / art magazine Vanitas (here's a review of it at the Evergreen Review -- yes a new version of the 1960's "beat" magazine from the original Grove / Evergreen publisher, Barney Rosset).
-You may write email@example.com for info about obtaining copies.
-Earlier this year, Hell interviewed Jackie Budin, the costume person or "dresser" on Robert Bresson's 1977 Le Diable probablement (The Devil Probably, about which we have posted on site an essay / talk by Richard), regarding the experience of working with Bresson on that movie.
+You may write firstname.lastname@example.org for info about obtaining copies.
+Earlier this year, Hell interviewed Jackie Budin, the costume person or "dresser" on Robert Bresson's 1977 Le Diable probablement (The Devil Probably), regarding the experience of working with Bresson on that movie.
 The interview was arranged by and published in doingbird (issue #9), a plush art / fashion magazine from Australia, and very hard to find in the U.S. unless you're a supermodel, which we hope you are (not).
 For BlackBook's music theme issue "Guilty Pleasures" confessional, whose contributors included Irvine Welsh, Asia Argento, Jonathan Ames, Devendra Banhart, and Nick Zinner, Richard bared his shame.
 Hell also had an article in the sickly mainstream Best Life magazine, Oct / Nov issue.
 It was the central feature of a section devoted to the history and current travails of CGBG (Which, if you haven't heard, will definitely be closing within a year, and most likely opening some kind of franchise branch in Las Vegas!
 This is really true.).
 The magazine did a little rude editing of Hell's piece, but it's good anyway.
 An interesting thing is there's also a section of "oral history," personal reminiscences, of people's most exciting CBGB's experiences, and included is the following contribution from Jon King, the lead singer of Gang of Four, about attending the club during a short period when he was in New York in the mid-'70s: "I went there almost every night in October 1976 and saw everyone -- the Ramones, Television, Blondie, even the Jam when they came over from England.
 The best show was Richard Hell.
 The torn clothes and punk look that Malcolm McLaren stole for the Sex Pistols, the mumbled bollocks, the artiness of it all, the intensity -- awesome." [posted December 30, 2005]

 Richard is confirmed as giving a solo reading in the Purcell Room of the South Bank Centre (Royal Festival Hall, etc.) as part of the Meltdown Festival in London this June.
 This year's festival is curated by Patti Smith.
 The date for Richard's appearance is Saturday, June 18 at 8 PM.